-- The owner must inform himself regarding the valid health and safety regulations and must perform a risk assessment to additionally determine the risks resulting from the special work conditions arising at the location at which the device is used, especially in regard to the media used.
-He must then implement these within Operating Instructions for use of the device. - The "Occupational Health and Safety Act" of 1970 stipulates that it is the duty of the owner to provide a safe workplace.
-He must hereby ensure that the device is operated and maintained compliant to valid commercial, industrial, local, federal and state laws, standards and regulations. - Appropriate to the working conditions and the media used, the owner must affix signs within the working area that inform the user of the hazards and dangers present. - During the entire period of use of the device, the owner must check periodically to ensure that the Operating Instructions correspond to the current state of regulations, and he must make adjustments as necessary.
+The "Canadian Centre for Occupational Health and Safety Act" of 1978 stipulates that all Canadians have "...a fundamental right to a healthy and safe working environment."
+It is therefore the duty of the owner to provide a safe workplace.
+He must ensure that the device is operated and maintained compliant to valid commercial, industrial, local, provincial, territorial and federal laws, standards and regulations.

+- Appropriate to the working conditions and the media used, the owner must affix signs within the working area that inform the user of the hazards and dangers present. - During the entire period of use of the device, the owner must check periodically to ensure that the Operating Instructions correspond to the current state of regulations, and he must make adjustments as necessary.